353words/json/README.md

 On lines 09-13 you define `Event`.
 On line 16-19 you define the data to stream.
-On line 21 you create a `json.Encoder` that emits to the standard outputs, and on lines lines 23-27 you use the encoder to encode the data.
+On line 21 you create a `json.Encoder` that emits to the standard outputs, and on lines 23-27 you use the encoder to encode the data.

 If you run the code, you'll see the following output: